 Controlling spending on projects requires that you carefully track hours that are charged against the project.
 The best way to do this effectively and efficiently is to create a document where you track each worker’s hours and their individual rate.
-Because you have a set schedule, you should be able to easily estimate your week’s expenses by multiplying the rate by the agreed number of hours worked.
+Because you have a specific number of hours, you should be able to easily estimate your week’s expenses by multiplying the rate by the agreed number of hours worked.
 However, never forget to go back and verify.
 At the end of each week, update the spreadsheet with actual hours charged and calculate your total expense for the week for each worker.
 While most weeks there shouldn’t be any discrepancy between estimated and actual, there may be special cases or exceptions.
 Don’t wait until the end of the month to balance the books.
 If there are any surprises or additional charges, you will want to uncover them quickly so that your spending doesn’t get out of control.
 Once you have each worker’s hours summed up, simply add it all together for your total weekly project expenses.
 Compare your total to what you had estimated and see if any adjustments need to be made.

 Add Workers as your Gross Profits Increase